What Is That Box on Their Forehead? (Tefillin Explained)

 The black boxes are called tefillin (also known as phylacteries).
 They contain tiny handwritten Torah scrolls with four passages about loving G-d and remembering the Exodus.
 One box is strapped to the head, one to the upper arm facing the heart.
 They are worn during weekday morning prayers by Jewish men aged 13 and older.

 You are on a morning flight.
-The man in 14C stands up, opens a small velvet bag, and begins strapping black leather boxes to his arm and forehead.
-He wraps a thin leather strap around his arm seven times, places a box between his eyes, and starts quietly reading from a small book while swaying gently.
+The man in 14C stands up, opens a small velvet bag, and begins strapping black leather boxes to his arm and head.
+He wraps a thin leather strap around his arm seven times, settles a box on the crown of his head above his hairline, and starts quietly reading from a small book while swaying gently.

 You have just seen someone put on tefillin.